theorlbooth/Project_1/README.md

 ## Known bugs

-* I have found on occasion that when too many lasers are fired from the M-Flacon that some of them pass through the 'enemies' - this doesnt seem to happen on every level and usually happens when there are fewer 'enemies' left on the grid.
+* I have found on occasion that when too many lasers are fired from the M-Falcon that some of them pass through the 'enemies' - this doesn't seem to happen on every level and usually happens when there are fewer 'enemies' left on the grid.

 * Although not one I have managed to replicate - a friend advised me that he managed to get the 'Darth Lives' on the final level to as low as '-66'.
 There was obviously something very wrong there, but as I say I have not managed to recreate this issue.